elpheria/rpc-websockets/README.md

 Please consult our [API documentation](API.md) for both WebSocket server and client JavaScript classes.

-## Migrating to 3.x/4.x

-Departing from version 2.x, there's been some minor API changes.
-A breaking change is a server.eventList method, which is not a getter method anymore, because of the inclusion of a namespaces system throughout the library.
-Other methods will work seamlessly.

 ## OSS Features

 Features of the free open-source edition.